PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 07:18:28
+Last updated: 2024-04-12 07:19:37
-Random Quote: God wasn't protecting you.
-The kid had shitty aim. - Grace Young
+Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut